I’m as guilty of thinking the following as anyone else who’s a Cubs fan:

 The expectation was that that young core of the Cubs would continue playing at that level, or possibly even get better, and perhaps win two or three World Series.

 Now look at that list of teams above again.
-Of all the ballclubs in it, just two won multiple titles — the Giants, who won again in 2014, and the A’s, who won three straight from 1972-74.
+Of all the ballclubs in it, just three won multiple titles — the Giants, who won again in 2014, the Twins with most of the same guys in 1991 and the A’s, who won three straight from 1972-74.
 The others either deconstructed (2003 Marlins), came close again (Pirates, who won with a different group in 1979 but had several division titles in between) or just vanished (Mets, who made the WS with a barely over-.500 record in 1973, then lost 90+ in five of the next seven seasons).

 I’m not going to tell you how to be a Cubs fan — that’s clearly your choice.
 But to say you’re going to boycott the team, or not watch games, because management decided to move on from beloved players, in my opinion is self-defeating.
 My view is that if you are a Cubs fan, you love the team, you love its history, you love it win or lose, and yes, if you’ve been around long enough you’ve seen lots and lots of losing.